-How to use Calendar with Siri
+Here's how to have Siri help you manage your larger than life Calendar

 - You can also Cancel the event if you change your mind.

-If you want to add it to your Calendar, just say Yes when Siri confirms.
+If you want to add it to your Calendar, just say Yes or tap Confirm when Siri confirms.

 How to update a calendar event with Siri